mrc176/Habit-Tracker/README.md

 Charlie- Charlie will be working with Martin on making sure the backend and habit UI work together properly and with Temi to work on a calendar.

-Temi- Finish building SQL database (space for habits to be added in by back-end, first and last name to refer to the user by, etc.)
+Temi- Finish building SQL database (space for habits to be added in by back-end, first and last name to refer to the user by, etc.)<br>
-      Enable modifying SQL data during runtime (option to reset password so people aren't blocked with no recourse, availability of renaming habits through back-end, etc.)
+      Enable modifying SQL data during runtime (option to reset password so people aren't blocked with no recourse, availability of renaming habits through back-end, etc.)<br>
-      Bug fix pass (current: trying to connect to a different database with more arguments causes an SQL error).
+      Bug fix pass (current: trying to connect to a different database with more arguments causes an SQL error).<br>
-      Code integration with rest of the team (making sure my front-end functions with remaining code).
+      Code integration with rest of the team (making sure my front-end functions with remaining code).<br>

 Martin-